HathorNetwork/hathor-ledger-app/doc/TRANSACTION.md

 | `tokens` | 32\*`num_tokens` | list of Token UIDs |
 | `inputs` | 35\*`num_inputs` | list of Inputs |
 | `outputs` | var | List of Outputs |

+Obs: The `version_byte` indicates how the transaction is serialized, especially the change information.

 #### Change info